cnucup/cmp719_project/README.md

 ### 5. Change the metrics accordingly

 During the evaluation we use different number of image tiles.
-To do so, we need to update the 'metric_main.py' in the original MAT repo.
-You can use the 'metric_main.py' shared in this repos directly, or you can add custom metric functions inside this file.
+To do so, we need to update the `metric_main.py` in the original MAT repo.
+You can use the `metric_main.py` shared in this repos directly, or you can add custom metric functions inside this file.

 ## Run the training code on pre-trained MAT model

-Use the following code to fine-tune the MAT model pre-trained on Places dataset (change the number of GPUs and GPU IDs accordingly) :
+Inside the container, use the following code to fine-tune the MAT model pre-trained on Places dataset (change the number of GPUs and GPU IDs accordingly) :

 ```bash
 CUDA_VISIBLE_DEVICES=1,2 python3 train.py --outdir=/models --gpus=2 --data=/path_to_training_set --data_val=/path_to_validation_set --batch=8 --lr=0.001 --resume=/models/Places_512_FullData.pkl --metrics=fid_custom_5k --augpipe bgcfn --kimg=120